PhineasPhreak/dotfiles/configs/vscode/README.md

     // Controls whether suggestions should be accepted on commit characters "editor.acceptSuggestionOnCommitCharacter": false,

+    // Render vertical rulers after a certain number of monospace characters.
+Use multiple values for multiple rulers.
+No rulers are drawn if array is empty.
+    "editor.rulers": [79, 120],

     // Controls the maximum number of lines the terminal keeps in its buffer "terminal.integrated.scrollback": 1000,